Restaurant honors teen worker killed by alleged drunk driver

-DEKALB COUNTY, Ga. - A family is fighting back against drunken driving after losing a loved one.
+A family is fighting back against drunk driving after losing a loved one.

 We first told you about the unexpected tragedy that took Kennedy Segars' life in October.
-Segars was coming home for her mother's birthday was killed by a suspected drunken driver.
+Segars came home for her mother's birthday was killed by a suspected drunk driver.

 Channel 2's Matt Johnson visited Mod Pizza in Decatur where Segars worked.
-The restaurant is honoring her memory with a specialty pie to help a cause to help prevent drunken driving from taking away anyone else.
+The restaurant is honoring her memory with a specialty pie to help a cause to make sure drunk driving can't take away anyone else.

 "It's a horrific thing and I don't want any other family to have to ever go through this again," said Segars' mother Quvada Moreland.